Tulsi Gabbard: Awards and honors

-On November 25, 2013, Gabbard received the John F. Kennedy New Frontier Award at a ceremony at the Institute of Politics at Harvard's John F. Kennedy School of Government for her efforts on behalf of veterans.
+On November 25, 2013, Gabbard received the John F. Kennedy New Frontier Award from the Institute of Politics at Harvard Kennedy School for her efforts on behalf of veterans.
 On March 20, 2014, Elle magazine honored her and others, at the Italian Embassy in the United States during its annual "Women in Washington Power List".

-On February 26, 2015, Gabbard received the National Association of Counties County Alumni Award for her "steadfast commitment to the nation's counties".
+On February 26, 2015, Gabbard received the County Alumni Award from the National Association of Counties for her "steadfast commitment to the nation's counties".
 On July 15, 2015, she received the Friend of the National Parks Award from the National Parks Conservation Association.

 On September 30, 2018, Gabbard received the Ho'ola Na Pua Advocacy Award for "her dedication to serving and empowering human trafficking survivors in Hawaii" at their annual Pearl Gala.
 On October 16, 2018, Gabbard was honored as Hawaii Pacific University's 2018 Paul T. C. Loo Distinguished Alumni.
-The Second Amendment Institute awarded the Champion's Award to Tulsi Gabbard on June 20, 2024, at Second Amendment Institute’s Annual Champion Ceremony in Washington, DC.
+The Second Amendment Institute awarded the Champion's Award to Tulsi Gabbard on June 20, 2024, at Second Amendment Institute's Annual Champion Ceremony in Washington, DC.